 Settlement Agreement Solicitors

-We offer a fast, often same day service and will review your settlement agreement and explain if the compensation offered is of an acceptable amount or could be improved.
+A fast, often same day service to review your settlement agreement and explain if the compensation offered is acceptable or could be improved.

 Should you sign or negotiate?

 A settlement agreement is usually offered by an employer because the employer does not want to run the risk of a claim in the Employment Tribunal.